base234/KnowYourLocal-backend/README.md

 # KnowYourLocal Backend

-An API Infrastructure in AdonisJS.

-This project is just a starter setup for Register, Login and Forgot Password.
-It includes role management too.

-Database used in MySQL.
+This is the backend or API infrastructure of the project.

-The backend repo of the project: [https://github.com/base234/KnowYourLocal-backend](https://github.com/base234/KnowYourLocal-backend)
+The frontend repo of the project: [https://github.com/base234/KnowYourLocal-frontend](https://github.com/base234/KnowYourLocal-frontend)

 # Getting Started
 ## Requirements

 - Node v21+
 - Docker
+- OpenAI Key
+- Foursquare Service Key

 ## Project setup
 ### 1. Download the project to your local machine (SSH)